goelsonali/PythonCodeChallenge/README.md

 Day17   : Create a program that capitalizes the first letter of each word in a sentence.
 Day18   : Create a program to find the largest among three numbers.
 Day19   : Write a function to calculate the factorial of a number.
+Day20   : Write a function that takes a list of numbers and returns a new list containing only the even numbers.